chrisDeFouRire/chrisdefourire.github.io/content/posts/serverless-do.md

 __Use types, don't make me guess!__

 For the input type of the function, I had a similar problem.
-Invocation parameters (JSON or form encoded) will be placed at the root of the input `inteface{}`, but an `http` key will hold the method, headers and path used to invoke the function.
+Invocation parameters (JSON or form encoded) will be placed at the root of the input `interface{}`, but an `http` key will hold the method, headers and path used to invoke the function.
 Again, it's dumb to hide this typed information.

 Here's the struct I used to receive parameters and HTTP params.